FragMAX/fragmax.github.io/quicktutorial.md

 | **Proposal number**   | FragMAX project proposal number |
 | **Shifts**            | If the site you are using FragMAXapp supports it, input the visits according to local format (e.g.: MAX IV -> 20201022)      |
 | **Data Processing**   | Enable/Disable encryption mode for data processing |

+After providing necessary information, the project will enter the _Setting up_ mode.
+This mode will lock the use of the project until:

+* Data collection files are read and parsed to FragMAXapp database
+* CIF files are generated from input SMILES
+* Data from beamline autoprocessing is imported to FragMAXapp

+## Update or remove projects

+Click in the top left-hand corner of the page and then **Manage projects** in the upcoming menu.

+Clicking in one of the available projects, it is possible to ammend definitions of a project or delete it.
+Deleting projects **will not** instantly remove the data from the disk.

 * * *